SvenMichaelKlose/tunix/src/flashboot/README.md

 To be replacing $a00c perhaps.

-Creates a new process with own RAM banks, not overwriting the currently running program.
-Does only need to save unbanked RAM which is much faster.
+Creates a new process with its own RAM banks, not overwriting the currently running program.
+Does only need to copy to save unbanked RAM which is much faster.

 Parameters: